geovedi/book-notes/2022/tracers-in-the-dark.notes.md

-# Tracers in the Dark
+# Tracers in the Dark: The Global Hunt for the Crime Lords of Cryptocurrency
 Author: Andy Greenberg

 ## Prologue: Proof of Concept